Date: 1 August 2016

 Badge holders can register from Aug 1 by calling 01225 824100.
 They will also have to present their Blue Badge for validation at one of the hospital's designated reception areas once the new system starts operating.

-Parking charges, for the fifth year running, will not be increased.
+Parking charges, for the fourth year running, will not be increased.
 There will be changes to two current tariffs - the £1 for 30-minutes charge will be replaced by a £2 for one-hour fee, while the current £15 five-day ticket will be extended to seven days at no extra cost.

 Howard Jones, RUH Director of Estates and Facilities, said: "The new ANPR system is aimed at improving the available parking for all patients and visitors and enhancing their experience of coming to the hospital.
 ANPR replaces the current system of pay and display machines and barriers and means drivers should find the new ways of paying more user-friendly and, in many cases, fairer and cheaper."